Create a firewall

 • Use rules to create inbound and outbound access rules.
 Rule versions increment from 1 whenever the firewall's rules change.

 • For Linodes using Linode interfaces, firewalls need to be assigned to interfaces and not the linodes.
-Firewall templates are available for both VPC Linode interfaces and public Linode interfaces, and come with pre-configured protection rules.
+Firewall templates are available for both regular VPC Linode interfaces and public Linode interfaces, and come with pre-configured protection rules.

 • For Linodes using legacy configuration profiles, firewalls are applied through the Linode.
 Public and VPC interfaces are subject to the firewall rules, while VLAN interfaces are not.